bayareala8s/training/non-technical/leadership/README.md

 2. **Can you provide an example of a successful cross-functional project you led?
 What were the key factors in its success?**

-Certainly!
 Here’s a structured example response to the question about leading a successful cross-functional project:

 ---